lijunxian111/lijunxian111.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+Forked from Jon Barron's public academic website: https://jonbarron.info/.
+This is for https://jxLi_03.github.io/.